-Inpatient obstetrics and gynecology
+Inpatient Obstetrics and Gynecology

 Outpatient ambulatory care

 In the Center for Outpatient Health, residents work closely with a variety of allied health professionals, including nurse practitioners.
-On completion of the residency, our graduates will be well prepared to deal with clinical challenges that ambulatory medicine presents.
+On completion of the residency, our graduates will be well prepared to deal with the clinical challenges that ambulatory medicine presents.